K-State alumni invest in opportunities for next generation

 “Engineering is a very demanding discipline and the cost of tuition has soared since my time at K-State,” Jaax said.
 “We want to empower students to focus on their education and alleviate some of their financial burden, just as others helped us.
 K-State was very instrumental in helping me find a successful career in a field I love, so our hope is that our scholarship recipients will also discover their passion and enjoy long, successful careers.”

-Gifts to the Department of Mechanical and Nuclear Engineering also support the $1 billion Innovation and Inspiration Campaign to advance K-State.
-To support the department, please contact the engineering development office at email@example.com or make a secure, online gift to support mechanical engineering excellence or nuclear engineering excellence.
+To support the Alan Levin Department of Mechanical and Nuclear Engineering, please contact the engineering development office at firstname.lastname@example.org or make an online gift to support mechanical engineering excellence or nuclear engineering excellence.